AlexTMjugador/GitHub-webhook-filter-proxy/README.md

 # 💡 Background

 GitHub supports sending HTTP POST requests to an arbitrary server in response to events on the platform, known as [_webhooks_](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks), to notify external services about them.
-They are particularly useful for integrating external services with GitHub.
+They are particularly useful for integrating with GitHub.

 However, while GitHub lets users select what types of events trigger a webhook, it does not offer any functionality for filtering events by more fine-grained conditions.
 For example, when a webhook is triggered by a `push` event, it is triggered for a `push` in any branch, even if the service is only interested in a single branch.

 This behavior can be undesirable: it wastes traffic for would-be-ignored events, and several external services, which in some cases are not controlled by the end user, may not offer any filtering features, triggering superfluous actions.

-This project offers an easy-to-setup, configurable proxy that anyone can use to drop events before they are delivered to the actual external service, as if they never were triggered.
+This project offers an easy-to-setup, flexible proxy that anyone can use to drop events before they are delivered to the actual external service, as if they never were triggered.
 GitHub can be configured to deliver events to this proxy, which then decides to relay the event to the external service or drop it, based on whether the event JSON body matches a regular expression.

 ## Use cases